AgroParisTech

-Leader in life sciences and agronomy, AgroParisTech is one of the foremost and most prestigious Grandes Écoles.
 AgroParisTech is one of the founding members of the Université Paris-Saclay, which will be the largest European multidisciplinary campus.
 AgroParisTech will consequently be moving to the Paris-Saclay business and research-intensive cluster in 2021.

 AgroParisTech is a part of the Paris-Saclay University and a member of the Paris Institute of Technology (ParisTech).
 The latter is a consortium of ten graduate institutes of science and engineering.
 AgroParisTech is also part of 'The Life and Environmental Science and Technology Hub' of the Paris region, together with INRAE, Cemagref, AFSSA, École nationale vétérinaire d'Alfort and the Versailles National School of Landscape architecture.

 History

 AgroParisTech is the merger of three graduate institutes of science and engineering located around Paris: